General Entrance Requirements

 - A matriculation certificate/high school diploma including a transcript of record; certificates attesting post-matriculation study, if any.

 - Official transcript of higher education (if any), including grade point average and an explanation of the scale of grades.

 - Candidates who want their SAT or ACT results to be considered in lieu of the Psychometric Examination (except for the MD School of Medicine and Dental Medicine),or in addition to it (the higher score will be taken into consideration.), must attach a written request to their application.
 Candidates should send an official certificate of the SAT/ACT scores to the Registration Center of Tel Aviv University immediately upon receiving the results.
 Candidates must specify the date on which they took/will take the SAT/ACT.
 They are also requested to provide this information on their application form.
 SAT/ACT results should be in the Registration Office no later than one month after the last Israeli Psychometric exams, or according to the requirements of the various Departments.
-For candidates who took the SAT till 2016, Tel Aviv University will continue considering only the SAT Verbal and Math sections, and the Writing section will be ignored.
+For candidates who took the SAT till 2016, the chapter scores and the overall score will be converted to SAT scores on a "new" scale according to the conversion calculator in this link: https://blog.prepscholar.com/new-sat-conversion-chart-old-2400-to-new-1600 .
 Candidates to the MD School of Medicine and Dental Medicine must take the Israeli Psychometric test, SAT/ACT scores will not be accepted.

 - Photocopy of the ID or passport page on which personal details are indicated (birth date, etc.).